-GBB started almost a hundred years ago; when Alfred Sloan used a “price ladder” to gauge people’s response to different prices for automobiles to make a new car pricing strategy.
-He found out that people were willing to pay more just to have a more comfortable car or upgrade their present car.
-This finding was a price premium worth billions of dollars for the automotive industry.
+GBB started almost a hundred years ago when Alfred Sloan used a “price ladder” to gauge people’s response to different prices for automobiles.
+As a way to test his new car pricing strategy, he first surveyed customers and asked them what they liked about their cars.
+Contrary to their initial assumptions about their value, he found that people were much more willing to pay more for a comfortable car and upgrade their present car.
+These findings were a game-changer.
+In effect, adding price premiums to their cars that were worth billions of dollars for the automotive industry.

 Willingness to Pay Market Price Approach

-Prior to GBB being introduced, many companies did not believe that their customers would be willing to pay higher prices for their goods and services.
-For a long time, the underlying assumption ruling pricing decisions was that customers were logical buyers and very price-driven (i.e., they were only interested in the lowest price or large discounts).
+For the majority of business history, the underlying assumption driving pricing decisions was that customers were logical buyers and very price-driven (i.e., they were only interested in the lowest price or large discounts).

-What is Value? value doesn’t just mean value for money.
-No. Value means offers and deals that fit their budget AND solve their problems too.
-Customers are also prepared to pay much more than most businesses still believe.
-However, they’ll only pay higher prices when the offer and pricing for the offer address specific and immediate pain points and needs.
+“Value pricing” doesn’t mean value for money.
+Customers are actually prepared to pay much more than most businesses assume they will.
+However, they’ll only pay higher prices when businesses offer deals that address specific and mostly immediate pain points and needs.

 Three approaches to GBB